MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/licensing-enhance-teams.md

 Teams Premium is licensed on a per-user subscription basis and is subject to the [Universal Terms for Online Services](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/all).
 You should plan to assign a Teams Premium user subscription license to every user you want to provide Teams Premium features for.

 > [!NOTE]
-> When the organizer of a Teams meeting or live event is licensed for Teams Premium, the *Live translation (for captions)*, *advanced Meetings protection*, and *advanced Webinars* features are extended to all meeting participants, including external and guest users.
+> When the organizer of a Teams meeting, webinar, or town hall is licensed for Teams Premium, the *Live translation (for captions)*, *advanced Meetings protection*, and *advanced Webinars* features are extended to all meeting participants, including external and guest users.
 >
 > External participants in Virtual Appointments don't require a Teams Premium license to benefit from Teams Premium advanced Virtual Appointments.
 >